GDP Calculator guide

 What this calculator is solving

 The GDP Calculator is a classroom-style way to understand gross domestic product.
-It uses consumption, investment, government spending, exports, and imports to show how the expenditure identity works.
+It uses consumption, investment, government spending, exports, and imports to show how the expenditure identity works without pretending to be an official data release.

 The formula in plain language

 In plain language: The calculator uses the expenditure approach: GDP = C + I + G + (exports - imports).
 If population is entered in the same scale, it divides GDP by population for GDP per person.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 How to read the answer